SathyaBhat/sathyasays.com/content/talks/securing-containers.md

 title: Securing Containers
 date: 2018-09-10
 publishDate: 2018-09-10
+summary: The talk looks at threat vectors to containers and how they can be mitigated.
 ---

 Presented at [AWS Community Day Vietnam 2018](https://www.facebook.com/events/1300164703453269/permalink/1332428353560237/) and at [Container Conference 2018](http://containerconf.in/)